max-lutz/technical_case_fairly_made/README.md

    ```
    pip install -r requirements.txt
    ```
-5. Add the csv file to the data folder
+5. Add the csv file containing the data to the data folder
 6. Run the notebooks
    ```
    jupyter notebook